lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-if so, is three chapters enough?? cuz I only have three chapters worth of ideas in that format
+if so, is three chapters enough?? cuz I only have three chapters worth of ideas in that format (though I could add people who wrote plays!!)